bhegazy/bhegazy.github.io/content/aws-security-speciality-certificate/index.md

 ## Get Familiar and Hands-On with AWS Security Services

 To prepare for the AWS Certified Security - Specialty exam, it's crucial to gain hands-on experience with various AWS security services.
 This will help you understand how these services work in real-world scenarios and enable you to apply the concepts you'll face during the exam.
-Focus your study more on the below services and really understand the differences between these services:
+Focus your study more on the following services and really understand the differences between them:

-- IAM, SSO
+- IAM and SSO
-- KMS, CloudHSM
+- KMS and CloudHSM
-- Cloudtrail, Cloudwatch, S3
+- Cloudtrail, Cloudwatch and S3
 - WAF and Shield
-- Config, Security Hub, GuardDuty
+- Config, Security Hub and GuardDuty
-- Inspectorm Macie and Detective
+- Inspector, Macie and Detective
 - Cloudfront and ACM

-Highly recommend to check the [exam guide](https://d1.awsstatic.com/training-and-certification/docs-security-spec/AWS-Certified-Security-Specialty_Exam-Guide.pdf) for the full list of services.
+I highly recommend checking the [exam guide](https://d1.awsstatic.com/training-and-certification/docs-security-spec/) for the full list of services.

-I recommend courses such by [Adrian Cantrill](https://learn.cantrill.io/p/aws-certified-security-specialty) are super helpful for gaining practical experience.
+Courses by [Adrian Cantrill](https://learn.cantrill.io/p/aws-certified-security-specialty) are super helpful for gaining practical experience.

 <br>